jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3d.md

 They are murdered or captured if they resist.
 All this conforms perfectly to 'the laws of nations'.

-85The animosity of hostile civil or ecclesiastical factions, is often more furious than the animosity of hostile nations.
+{{< s v="85" >}} The animosity of hostile civil or ecclesiastical factions, is often more furious than the animosity of hostile nations.

 Their conduct towards one another is often more atrocious.
 The laws of faction have often been laid down by grave authors with less regard to the rules of justice than the laws of nations.

-The most ferocious patriot never stated it as a serious question, whether faith should be kept with: public enemies? rebels? heretics?
+The most ferocious patriot never stated it as a serious question, whether faith should be kept with:
+- public enemies?
+- rebels?
+- heretics?

 These are questions which have been often furiously agitated by celebrated civil and ecclesiastical doctors.
 Rebels and heretics are those unlucky persons who have the misfortune of being the weaker party.
 In a nation distracted by faction, there are very few who preserve their judgment untainted by the contagion.
 They seldom amount to more than a solitary individual here and there.
 He does not have any influence.

 He is excluded by his own candour from the confidence of either party.

 He is one of the most insignificant men in the society because he might be one of the wisest.

 All such people are held in contempt and derision, frequently in detestation, by the furious zealots of both parties.
 A true party-man hates and despises candour.

 In reality, the virtue of candour effectively disqualifies him the best for the role of a party-man.
 The real, revered, and impartial spectator, therefore, is at its farthest during the violence and rage of contending parties.
 To them, no such spectator exists anywhere in the universe.

 They impute all their own prejudices even to the great Judge of the universe.
 They often view that Divine Being as animated by all their own vindictive and implacable passions.
 Of all the corrupters of moral sentiments, therefore, faction and fanaticism have always been by far the greatest.

-86 Our admiration for the man who continues to be firm under the heaviest and most unexpected misfortunes, always supposes that his sensibility to those misfortunes:
+{{< s v="86" >}} Our admiration for the man who continues to be firm under the heaviest and most unexpected misfortunes, always supposes that his sensibility to those misfortunes:

-is very great
+- is very great
-requires a very great effort to command
+- requires a very great effort to command

 The man who was insensible to bodily pain, could deserve no applause from enduring the torture with perfect patience.

 The man born without the natural fear of death, could claim no merit from preserving his coolness during the most dreadful dangers.